snowch/biginsight-examples/examples/README.md

 - Submit a Java Mapreduce job using Groovy [[OozieWorkflowMapReduce](./OozieWorkflowMapReduce)]
 - Submit a Java Mapreduce job using cURL [[OozieWorkflowCurl](./OozieWorkflowCurl)]
 - Submit a Java Spark job using Groovy [[OozieWorkflowSpark](./OozieWorkflowSpark)]

+NOTE: OozieWorkflowCurl requires a Unix like environment (e.g. cygwin on Windows) with curl installed.

 *********************************************************************